 49 In Sim Kim Heng Andrew v Wee Siew Gee [2014] 1 SLR 1276, the High Court considered the analogous question of whether the interest element of CPF moneys should be excluded when calculating the direct contributions of the parties to the matrimonial home.
 It was held (at [63]) that this was ultimately a matter of discretion for the trial judge which was highly dependent on the circumstances of the case, and further, that the more crucial consideration is that the percentage contributions of both parties must be assessed on the same basis.

-50 It also bears reiterating that the structured approach ought not to be applied in an overly rigid, mechanistic and overly arithmetical manner (see UYQ v UYP [2020] 1 SLR 551 (“UYQ”) at [3]; BPC at [82]).
+50 It also bears reiterating that the structured approach ought not to be applied in an overly rigid, mechanistic and overly arithmetical manner (see UYQ v UYP [2020] 1 SLR 551 (“UYQ”)at [3]; BPC at [82]).
 Instead, applying the broad-brush approach, the focus of the court when determining the parties’ direct contributions will be on the major details, based on “reasonable accounting rigour that eschews flooding the court with details that would obscure rather than illuminate” (UYQ at [4]).

 51 Bearing this in mind, it is not appropriate to adopt the Wife’s method of calculating the direct contributions of the Husband by only considering the reductions in the principal.
 Firstly, such an approach is inconsistent with the Wife’s own calculations in so far as the payments from July 2012 to August 2017 are concerned.
 Clearly, the monthly repayments of $1,950 would go towards both the principal sum and the interest payable.
 Secondly, bearing in mind that the mortgage interest rates are not fixed over the course of the entire loan term, the Wife’s approach would require the court to undertake a very tedious inquiry into the applicable interest rates at each juncture.
 Such an approach goes against the grain of the broad-brush approach.

 52 However, I am also unable to accept the Husband’s submission that he had made repayments amounting to $6,667.38 per month from the years 2019 to 2023.
 The bank statements submitted to the court show that the monthly repayments made by the Husband are erratic.
 For example, from January 2020 to March 2020, the Husband appears to have only made one payment of $7,000.00.
 However, in April 2020 he appears to have made several repayments totalling $20,000; in May 2020 he appears to have made a payment of $17,364.58; no payment was made in June 2020; while a payment of $6,671.58 was made in July 2020.
-I also agree with the Wife that the total amount repaid could have been lower had the Husband not been late in his mortgage repayments.

 53 Instead, applying the broad-brush approach, I am prepared to accept that on average, the Husband would have had to pay for both his and the Wife’s portion of the cash top up from September 2017 onwards, amounting to $3,900 per month.
 Thus, from September 2017 to February 2024 (78 months), the Husband would have had to contribute a further $304,200, which brings his total payments to $425,100.